-- Designed (in the 70's) assuming cooperating nodes - Focus on speed, scalability, inter-operability.
-No authentication, no encryption. - Transport Layer can implement secure channels even if the lower levels of the network are adversarial (TLS) - But if the network is arbitrarily adversarial, cannot prevent Denial of Service - Also, secure channels don't hide traffic (source/destination, rate of communication) - IPsec and authenticated versions of DNS, BGP to make the network less adversarial.
-(But does not try to anonymise traffic.) - Importantly, implement authenticated channels.
-(IPsec also provides the option of encryption.)
+Designed (in the 70's) assuming cooperating nodes

+- Focus on speed, scalability, inter-operability.
+No authentication, no encryption. - Recall: TLS can implement secure channels even if the lower layers of the network (provided by TCP/IP) are adversarial - But if the network is arbitrarily adversarial, TLS cannot prevent Denial of Service - IPsec and authenticated versions of DNS, BGP to make the network less adversarial - Importantly, implement authenticated channels.
+(IPsec also provides the option of encryption.) - Like TLS, no anonymisation of traffic